-We were in Boone from May 18 to May 20, 2021, as part of our week-long RV caravan with friends, and we’re heading there again in August, so keep the recommendations coming!
+We were in Boone from May 18 to May 20, 2021, as part of our week-long RV caravan with friends.
+Read about our second visit in August 2021 here.

 Boone and Blowing Rock are neighboring towns in the mountains of northwestern North Carolina, less than a two-hour drive from Asheville, our previous stop.
 Blowing Rock is smaller and more upscale, with a quaint downtown commercial strip; we visited briefly in 2016 at the end of our first Big Trip.
 This time, we were curious to explore Boone, a busier (but still small) college town fifteen minutes north.

 In town, we walked the section of King St near App State and stuck our heads into a few establishments: Mast General Store is always a fun one, and there are a bunch of places to eat and drink.
 We also toured our friends through downtown Blowing Rock.
 And we did some exploring farther afield, too!

 We stayed at Flintlock Campground and absolutely loved it.
 Our campsites were next to each other under shady trees alongside an energetic creek–Bugsy loved running back and forth between the trailers.
 The creekside spots are short, and we were lucky to have an empty site next door to park our truck as otherwise we’d have to park in the overflow area near the office.
 Our friends’ smaller truck and RV fit fine in their space.

 As I mentioned before: in each town on this trip, one day’s activity was hiking and the other was cycling.
 But in Boone, since the hiking is close by, we squeezed in a second hike the morning of our departure.